 If you notice any of these signs, have your vet examine your Great Dane to see if they have cancer.
 Your vet can also help you decide on the best possible treatment for your dog.

 Dilated Cardiomyopathy DCM

 Older Great Danes can suffer from heart disease.
 A common heart disease they get is Dilated Cardiomyopathy.
 This is when the heart grows bigger.

-The muscle walls of the heart get thinner and not able to function as it should.
+The muscle walls of the heart get thinner and are not able to function as they should.
 As your Great Dane gets older, its heart may no longer function as it should.

 Common signs associated with heart problems are: